January 24, 2019

 With over 38 years of diverse experience in forest industry, Larry Davis is currently Director, Fiber Resources at Cosmo Specialty Fibers in Cosmopolis, Washington.
 Previously, Larry held leadership positons at Rayonier, International Paper, and Champion International.
 His roles included Region General Manager, Land Marketing and Sales, Business Development, Region Land Manager, Technical Services, and Strategic Planning.
 Larry has also served as Division Forester for Forest Resources Association and has worked on forest-related projects across the U.S., as well as internationally.
 Larry holds an MS in Forest Economics from Mississippi State University and a BS in Forestry from Louisiana Tech University.

-1:00 BC Interior Log and Lumber Issues – Walter Matosevic, Residual Fiber, Canfor Pulp
+1:00 The British Columbia Interior Forest Industry in a Post-Mountain Pine Beetle World – Walter Matosevic, Residual Fiber, Canfor Pulp

-1:30 BC Coastal Log Supply Issues – Jim Girvan, MDT Management Ltd
+1:30 Coastal British Columbia “A Region with Uncertainty” – Jim Girvan, MDT Management Ltd

 2:00 Japanese Market for Pellets